-Everywhere we look these days there’s cushions!
-And so many different types!
+Everywhere we look these days there’re cushions!
+And so many types!
 Sometimes we just want a simple, comfy cushion but with so many options, where do you even begin?
 We’ve got a few ideas…

 European cushions, breakfast cushions, bolster cushions, throw cushions, outdoor cushions.
 If you’re not a cushion expert, things can start to seem a little overwhelming rather quickly.
 Sometimes a little of everything is the answer, if that’s what your space requires.
 Catherine from The Stables, for example, demonstrates her love of plenty of cushions in plenty of shapes below:

 But for those of us that don’t crave a mountain of cushions, it can be hard to choose the right ones.
 So let’s break it down a bit, cushion by cushion.

 Often just called ‘square cushions’ or even just ‘cushions,’ European cushions are the standard, default cushion shape you’ll find on sofas and armchairs.
 (Not to be confused with European pillows which can be much larger.)
 They’re what we often call ‘throw cushions,’ mostly because they’re so easy to throw.
 The defining aspect of European cushions is their shape: they’re all square.
 Their size can vary but the most common dimensions are between 40x40cm and 50x50cm.
 This means that a lot of the time they don’t really have a ‘correct’ orientation.
 Hence, why we’re so likely to just throw them on the sofa.

 These cosy décor accents are one of the most versatile pieces you can have in your home.
 Like Catherine from The Stables said, they can be perfect for creating a layered, Instagram-perfect bed.
 But they work well in any space in the home, sitting pretty wherever you place them for extra style and support.